 In 2002, a nostalgia-minded couple named Louis and Kathy Torrans and their appropriately named Torrans Manufacturing Company reintroduced the same collection of iconic metal lawn furniture, along with some tweaks and updates.
 They have the molds and tooling to produce several different styles of vintage-inspired chairs and gliders.
 Minor modifications have been made to improve upon Warmack's classic designs, and the Torrans consider the chairs and other pieces to be "continuations and not reproductions or copies" of the originals.
 One change: Torrans Manufacturing Co.'s metal chairs are heavier, sturdier, and generally more substantial than the original Mid-century models.

 Torrans' metal garden furniture receives an exterior-grade UV-resistant powder-coated finish that they maintain is comparable in hardness to the finish of contemporary automobile paints.
-There's much more of a variety of colors available with the new lines of stamped metal furniture: turquoise, lime, green, white, blue, maroon, orange, purple, red, seafoam, aqua, honeydew, raspberry, tangerine, huckleberry, lemon, pear, sunkiss, coral, honeycomb, and yellow.
+There is a large variety a variety of colors available with the new lines of stamped metal furniture: turquoise, lime, green, white, blue, maroon, orange, purple, red, seafoam, aqua, honeydew, raspberry, tangerine, huckleberry, lemon, pear, sunkiss, coral, honeycomb, and yellow.

 Capitalizing on the retro theme of their products, Torrans' lines include Mad Men-era-sounding names like the Bellaire, the Thunderbird, the Americana, the Parklane, the Belvedere, the Skylark, and the Riviera collections.
 The company also manufactures vintage-inspired metal coolers and Texas-style Adirondack furniture, designed by Louis "Skip" Torrans.
 Skip is also the author of the 2014 book, A History of Metal Lawn Furniture, that was referred to on The Tonight Show with Jimmy Fallon in an occasional bit called "Do Not Read" in which Fallon and announcer Steve Higgins mused about the book's subtitle, What We Know Now.
 Hey, it's a mention, right?